jayoung/Rtest_and_Rnotes/Rscripts/miscellaneous_testCode.md

 I had a use case where I wanted to associate a few bits of info with a tibble of data.
-The actual example is that my tibble contained genome-wide t-test results, and I wanted to record eaxctly what method I’d used to do the t-tests)
+The actual example is that my tibble contained genome-wide t-test results, and I wanted to record exactly what method I’d used to do the t-tests)

 Note that `attr()` and `atrributes()` are different functions